10 Kasım 2013 Pazar

 (H. Scott Gibbons, Peace Without Honor, p.
 74).

-THE HISTORY CANNOT BE WRITING ON ONE WAY
+THE HISTORY CANNOT BE WRITING IN ONE WAY

 IF YOU CAN NOT HANDLE THE TRUTH,